A Diamond in the Rough for a Thoroughbred Partnership

 This is a story about the WPT team identifying and securing a “diamond in the rough.”

-In a team meeting late June of this year our CEO took the lead and started talking about a horse he heard about who won two races at Indiana Downs.
+In a team meeting late June of last year our CEO took the lead and started talking about a horse he heard about who won two races at Indiana Downs.
 These meetings are mostly conference calls with no visual contact, and in this case the stone cold silence was palpable.
 You could sense all of us thinking in concert, “Can a really good and high potential horse come from Indiana?”

 I don’t remember who broke the silence but the boss finally said “Watch the horse’s videos.
 I think you’ll be pretty darn impressed.”

 Couple of days later we get together on the phone and there was a genesis of excitement starting up.
 “You know, it is Indiana Downs - but – he did some impressive things that you don’t see often with a horse just learning the game as a three-year old.”
 A consensus of let’s get deeper into this was just starting, so we set out to learn this horse’s story...

 This horse was weak and sickly as a weanling - a baby who looked like anything but a racehorse.
 He landed in a Keeneland January 2010 sale as a just turned yearling and sold for a winning bid of only $1,000.

 Two and a half years pass and he re-emerged in a maiden special weight going a mile on the turf in the Hoosier State.
 The public, who likely didn’t know much about this horse at all, dismissed him at 13 to one.
 If they knew the entire story he might have been 99 to one on the board.
 How much did he have to overcome to just get here?